Device State Condition

 The operators should be fairly straight-forward to interpret, but there are a few special ones worth mentioning, and some special cases for the operands:

-• The in operator checks to see if the variable value (as a string) is one of values listed in the comma-separated list contained in the operand.
-It will be true if a matching value is found, false otherwise; not in is the inverse;
+operator checks to see if the variable value (as a string) is one of values listed in the comma-separated list contained in the operand.
+It will betrue

-• The changes operator can operate with terminal values, or without.
+operator can operate with terminal values, or without.
 A blank terminal operand means "any value".
-If both terminal values are missing, the condition will pulse true briefly and reset itself (to extend the default length of the pulse, use the "delay reset" option in output follow mode of the condition options).
+If both terminal values are missing, the condition will pulse true briefly and reset itself (to extend the default length of the pulse, use the "delay reset" option in output follow mode of the condition options). - The

 Note